Daniel-InseongJang/Daniel-InseongJang/README.md

 ## Hi 👋,
-I'm Daniel, I'm a Back-end developer 👨‍💻 who is passionate about BackEnd technologies and its entire ecosystem.
+I'm Daniel, I'm a BackEnd developer 👨‍💻 who is passionate about BackEnd technologies and its entire ecosystem.

 - 🔭 I’m currently working on Java apps/systems